mab9/md/README.md

 - Make core scripts generic
 - add md autocompletion
+- Make installation script generic (installation path)
+- Make private svv plugin execute set-docker-env on each terminal start, (md svv -i and -s use only one of them)
 - Extend the use of the working directory
-- Add a logging script with a lot of inos about logging [like](https://sematext.com/blog/journald-logging-tutorial/)
+- Add a logging script with a lot of infos about logging [like](https://sematext.com/blog/journald-logging-tutorial/)

 ## Contributors